-Having sufficient life insurance is important.
+Having sufficient life insurance is essential.
 And yet, so many of us buy into popular misconceptions, convincing ourselves we don’t need to bother purchasing a policy.

 But don’t be fooled.
 Read on to see how seven of the most widespread life insurance myths are easily debunked.

-Myth #1: I’m single and I have no dependents.
-I don’t need life insurance.
+Myth #1: I’m single, and I have no dependents so I don’t need it.

-Actually, there is good reason for you to have life insurance as a single person.
+There is a good reason for you to have life insurance as a single person.
 First, every person should have enough funds to cover their funeral costs and end-of-life medical bills.
 You don’t want to leave your family or executor with a legacy of debt and unpaid bills.
-Second, purchasing a life insurance policy is the best way to be remembered for your generosity.
+Second, purchasing a policy is the best way to be remembered for your generosity.
 You can choose your favorite cause to be the beneficiary of your death payout, helping improve the lives of others after you’re gone.

 Myth #2: I’m a stay-at-home parent who doesn’t earn an income.
 My partner needs life insurance; I don’t.

 Unless you sit at home twiddling your thumbs all day, the tasks that fill your time will need to be outsourced to hired help if you suddenly pass on.
 Your better half may need to pay for cleaning help, a cook or a nanny – or maybe all three!
 All that costs money and that money can come from the insurance payout from a homemaker’s policy.

 Myth #3: Why would I waste money on insurance when I can invest it to earn higher returns?